-Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision PSHE/mindfulness lessons include all students.
-Jigsaw and mind up are used within our curriculum to target this.
+and mind up are used within our curriculum to target this.
 We have a social and emotional lead member of staff for students with wellbeing, emotional, physical and mental health needs.
-Buddies and super six students are trained to support fellow students.
-Counselling support services can be accessed where appropriate Student issues are dealt with by trained staff, as they arise using the trauma informed schools method.
-Members of SLT are trained in TIS and have delivered training to the staff in the school.
-School nurse service is available through parental referral.
-Time limited and monitored groups run by our social and emotional lead practitioner address: - self-esteem TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse.
-Box all profiling or THRIVE (Trauma informed school) is used to tailor provision to need Additional support for students can be requested from: - CAMHS - Social Care - Dreadnought - Aspire Trust School - Penhaligons Friends - Music therapy - Clear.
+Buddies and super six students are trained to support fellow students. social and establishment is social and super-establishment in the student is social and establishment is so social skills anger management nents carried out when going on trips TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse.
+Box all profiling or THRIVE (Trauma informed school) is used to tailor provision to need Additional support for students can be requested from: - CAMHS - Social Care - Dreadnought - Aspire Trust School - Penhaligons Friends - Music therapy - Cleer.
 Students with specific medical conditions have individual health care plans.